pminina01/readthedocs/BufferingWrapper-target.md

 _bufferSize_ - Number of log events to be buffered. `Integer` Default: `100`

 _flushTimeout_ - Timeout (in milliseconds) after which the contents of buffer will be flushed if there's no write in the specified period of time.
 Use `-1` to disable timed flushes. `Integer` Default: `-1`

+##Remarks

+###Buffer and asynchronously writing

+If `slidingTimeout` is set to `true`, then the messages are written asynchronously.
+There is then no need to use this target in combination with the `async` attribute or the [AsyncWrapper](https://github.com/NLog/NLog/wiki/AsyncWrapper-target).
+Using the `slidingTimeout` is preferred over the `async` attribute and AsyncWrapper.

+When messages are written asynchronously, this is done in another thread.
+Some targets require to write on the main thread and so if asynchronous writing is used, the message get lost.